eng-mohamed-ibrahem/color_tap_task/README.md

 # test task color tap
-## generate random color and displayed it as background of screen;
-## when user tap on the screen display different color on it.
+Generate random color and displayed it as background of screen; when user tap on the screen display different color on it.

 A new Flutter project.